— Syrinq —

 Scurrying the trio out of the building, Syrinq merely saluted the barkeep and nearly slammed the door shut.
 Witnessing the three outside, the mercenary figured two of them were related.
 Before they were about to continue the bickering, Syrinq told them all to shut up and take in a fresh breath of air.
 After receiving some thanks, the trio introduced themselves as the brothers Trine and Arzanium, with their pal Raptor.

-That evening, on the off chance she cared just a smidge less, Syrinq would've missed out on a whole lot.
+That evening, on the off chance they cared just a smidge less, Syrinq would've missed out on a whole lot.
 Spending weeks together complaining about how boring brick laying was, or how they were out of tools again- The mercenary didn't know these folk quite yet, but something about them shimmered in a way that Syrinq didn't want to leave behind.
-Wondering about any further aid, or if they were perhaps recruiting for their group, which was cheesily called the Knight Squad- It took another few weeks for Syrinq to show off her skill, getting along splendidly both in conversation and combat.
+Wondering about any further aid, or if they were perhaps recruiting for their group, which was cheesily called the Knight Squad- It took another few weeks for Syrinq to show off their skill, getting along splendidly both in conversation and combat.

-A journey taken by her own freedom.
+A journey taken by their own freedom.

 Upon discovery, it was home.